 Top 5 local dishes to savour in Chennai

 Many external entities have influenced Chennai.
 This metropolis situated along the Coromandel coast has proven itself to be a vibrant culinary destination even when it is perceived to be skewed towards South Indian cuisine.
 If you are someone who believes that Chennai’s cuisine doesn’t stretch beyond Idli and Dosa, then you are in for a treat.
-Be it hotels in Chennai or local street food; you are bound to be surprised.
+Be it fine dining restaurants in Chennai or local street food; you are bound to be surprised.
 Here are 5 local dishes straight from the heart of Chennai.

 1. Mulligatawny Soup